-Commander of the army - Muhammad was a prophet of mercy and a prophet of battle.
-His message was primarily one of mercy, but he was obliged to turn to battle when certain powers refused mercy and morality and sought to deprive others of them and of their natural rights and individual freedoms.
-He was a commander who gathered statistics about military capabilities, sent scouts to gather information and drew up battle plans.
+Commander of the army - Prophet Muhammad's message was primarily one of mercy, but he was obliged to turn to battle when certain powers refused mercy and morality and sought to deprive others of them and of their natural rights and individual freedoms.
+He was a commander who gathered statistics about military capabilities, sent scouts to gather information, and drew up battle plans.
 Aware that the Creator had ordained for every occurrence a cause, he applied this natural law in order to achieve success.
 He made full use of all means available, applied strategies and called upon his Lord for assistance.
 After that he could expect divine support, knowing that he had fulfilled his obligation.

 The total number of days the Prophet was required to spend in defensive warfare comes to less than a year.
 His most famous battles did not last for more than one day, and the total number of the enemy slain during battle has been recorded at 759.
-With very few exceptions, enemy captives and the wounded were treated with benevolence and justice.20 After the conquest of Makkah, there were no reprisals.
+With very few exceptions, enemy captives and the wounded were treated with benevolence and justice.20 After the conquest of Makkah there were no reprisals.
 Only four of the enemy were executed, and that was due to their previous crimes rather than to the fact that they were captives.

 Muhammad was no more than a human being, but he was a man with a noble mission.
 During the 23-year period of his prophethood, he changed the entire Arabian Peninsula from paganism to worship of the one true God, from tribal wars to national unity, from anarchy to disciplined living, from barbarism to the highest standards of moral excellence.
 No other man in history excelled in so many different aspects of life.
-He not only taught and established the religion, but founded a state, initiated numerous political and social reforms, built a dvnamic society completely powerful and and revolutionized the realm of human thought and behavior - all within just over two decades.
+He not only taught and established the religion but founded a state, initiated numerous political and social reforms, built a powerful and dynamic society, and completely revolutionized the realm of human thought and behavior - all within just over two decades.